 Common Travel Insurance Exclusions You Should Know

-• Pre-existing conditions, high-risk activities, and dangerous destinations are often excluded from travel insurance.
+• Pre-existing conditions and high-risk activities are often excluded from travel insurance.

-• You can often add on waivers for pre-existing conditions or upgrade to a policy that covers adventure sports.
+• You can add on waivers or upgrade to a policy with more coverage.

 • Your own negligence, like getting injured while intoxicated or leaving your bags unattended, could cause your claim to be denied.